Gaussian Multiple and Random Access in the Finite Blocklength Regime: Proof of thm:nonasymRAC

+The need for using common randomness in encoding is due to the requirement that a single code must satisfy multiple constraints, i.e., the error probability constraints in \eqref{eq:errorprobcons}.
+Showing that a random code satisfies multiple constraints does not imply the existence of a deterministic code.
+This issue arises in \cite{polyanskiy2011feedback}, where a variable-length feedback code must satisfy both an average decoding time and an average-error constraint, and in \cite{yavas2020Random}, where a RAC code must satisfy $K + 1$ average error probability constraints.
+See \cite[Sec.~II.C]{yavas2020Random} for details.

-\textbf{Decoding}: Unlike the MAC, for the Gaussian RAC, we require the decoder to have an option to not decode any messages at a decoding time $n_k$, since the true channel is known by neither the transmitters nor the receiver.
-Therefore, we couple the maximum likelihood decoder given in \eqref{eq:ML} with a threshold rule, where the maximum likelihood decoder is applied only if that threshold rule is met.
+\textbf{Decoding}: Unlike the MAC, for the Gaussian RAC, we require the decoder to determine the time $n_k \in \{n_0, \dots, n_K\}$ at which to decode.
+Therefore, we couple the maximum likelihood decoder given in \eqref{eq:ML} with a threshold rule, used to estimate the number of transmitters and a single bit of feedback at each time $n_i$ up to and including the time $n_k$ at which the decoder decides to decode.
+The maximum likelihood decoder is applied only if the threshold test is satisfied.
 Here, the role of the threshold rule is to reliably determine the true channel in the communication epoch.
-The motivation behind the choice of the decoding rule, below, is that for any $P > 0$, under an input distribution $P_{\vX}$ such that the power constraint \eqref{eq:powerRAC} is met with equality on average, i.e. $\frac{1}{n_k} \E{\norm{\vX^{[n_k]}}^2} = P $ for all $k$, the normalized squared norms of the outputs $\vY_k^{[n_k]}$ concentrate around their mean for all $k$, and the expectations of the normalized squared norms of the outputs $\vY_k^{[n_k]}$ are distinct for all $k \in \{0, 1, \dots, K\}$:
+We use a threshold rule to determine the number of active transmitters because for any $P > 0$, under an input distribution $P_{\vX}$ such that the expected input power meets the power constraint in \eqref{eq:powerRAC} with equality (i.e., $\frac{1}{n_k} \E{\norm{\vX^{[n_k]}}^2} = P $), for each $k$, the normalized squared norm of the output $\vY_k^{[n_k]}$ concentrates around its mean.
+That mean is different for each $k \in \{0, 1, \dots, K\}$; specifically